swcarpentry/training-course/_submissions/round-01/0/2012-08-26-about-ethan-white.md

 tags:
   - Biography
 ---
 Ethan White is an Associate Professor at Utah State University.
 He has worked for over a decade in computational ecology with an emphasis on analyzing large, continental scale, datasets.
-He is an advocate for open and reproducible science, he serves on the editorial boards of [PLOS ONE][1] and [PeerJ][2], and he is the recipient of a National Science Foundation CAREER &#8216;Young Investigators&#8217; Award.
+He is an advocate for open and reproducible science, he serves on the editorial boards of [PLOS ONE][1] and [PeerJ][2], and he is the recipient of a National Science Foundation CAREER 'Young Investigators' Award.
 Ethan received a Ph.D. in Biology from the University of New Mexico in 2005.

 Links: